Tell stories and engage audiences with a Bachelor of Arts

 Film and TV

 Do you see yourself working in producing, directing or editing?
 Your passion to tell stories and engage people could translate beautifully into a successful career working in film and television.
-The theory you learn in your film and TV major could lead you to use your creative eye to become a TV program director or arts critic.
+The theory you learn in your Film and Television Studies major could lead you to use your creative eye to become a TV program director or arts critic.
 You might also like working as a content creator to create and put out entertaining or educational material on various media channels.